ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 appraisal policy to make application-specific decisions, such as authorization decisions.
 This procedure is called the appraisal of Attestation Results.

-The Appraisal Policy for Attestation Results might be obtained from the Relying Party Owner, and/or is configured into the Relying Party by the Relying Party Owner, and/or is programmed into the Relying Party, and/or might be obtained via some other mechanism.
+The Appraisal Policy for Attestation Results might be obtained from the Relying Party Owner via some protocol mechanism, or might be configured into the Relying Party by the Relying Party Owner, or might be programmed into the Relying Party, or might be obtained via some other mechanism.

 ## Two Types of Environments of an Attester